DeadWisdom/flask-static-tutorial/README.md

 a bridge between Webpack and Flask that leans on Flask-Static, check it out at his gist:

 [https://gist.github.com/amontalenti/ffeca0dce10f29d42a82e80773804355](https://gist.github.com/amontalenti/ffeca0dce10f29d42a82e80773804355)

+# Final Thoughts

+I hope I've shown how JAMStack can be an amazing way to develop, and how we don't need to leave all the glorious wealth we have from Python to get there.
+From here you can look into [Zappa for serverless endpoints](https://github.com/Miserlou/Zappa), deploying containers to [AWS Fargate](https://aws.amazon.com/fargate/), or using good old [Google App Engine](https://cloud.google.com/appengine/), for your
+API needs.
+I still prefer the latter for setting up quick Python APIs.

 ## Some Tips